-Treatment is usually given in 2 treatments over 8 days with the first dose given within 24 hours of surgery.
+Usually, 2 treatments are given over 8 days with the first dose given within 24 hours of surgery.
 It may also be given in a single treatment 24 to 48 hours after surgery.

 Chondrocalcinosis

 Chondrocalcinosis (also known as pseudogout or calcium pyrocalcium pyrophosphate deposition disease - CPDD) is a rheumatologic disorder resulting from the build-up of calcium crystals in the connective tissues (tissue that connects, supports, binds, or separates other tissues or organs).
 The knee and hip joints are the most commonly affected.
 The cause is largely unknown.
 It often does not cause any discomfort but in some cases can cause osteoarthritis or goutlike symptoms.